RKrahl/datacite/README.rst

 Create and manage DOIs using the DataCite API
 =============================================

-This package provides scripts to mint and manage `DataCite`_ DOIs using the `DataCite REST API`_.
+This package provides a command line script to mint and manage `DataCite`_ DOIs using the `DataCite REST API`_.

+I wrote this package for my own use at `Helmholtz-Zentrum Berlin für Materialien und Energie`_.
 The current development status is planning and exploring.
 Nothing here is stable yet.

 System requirements